immutable/ts-immutable-sdk/examples/README.md

 ## Creating a new example app

 The process may differ if you're using a different Javascript Framework, but this assumes you will be creating a new example app using NextJS.
-These steps which were implemented to create the [Passport Connect](/examples/passport/wallets-connect-with-nextjs) example.
+These steps which were implemented to create the [Checkout SDK Connect](/examples/checkout/sdk-connect-with-nextjs) example.
 It is a good reference point in terms of route structure and page layouts.
 If you need to copy code from there to help with your layouts then please go ahead.

 ### Setup example app